What Happens When You Mix Alcohol With Ritalin?

 Let’s take a look.

-The Effects of Ritalin and Alcohol
+The Effects of Alcohol with Ritalin

 It seems like mixing a stimulant and a depressant would create a balanced mood.
 People might think that alcohol takes the edge off of the Ritalin effect, and the Ritalin would curb the low mood that alcohol can create.